This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 WATER HEATER

-Hot water is provided by a 1989, 40 gallon, gas-fired unit.
+Hot water is provided by a two 50 gallon, gas-fired unit.
+One is a 1998 and the other is a 2008.
 Units of this type have a normal life expectancy of 5-10 years.
 The exhaust system appears to be a proper installation.
 A relief valve is installed on this unit to protect against high temperature and pressure.
 The discharge pipe on the relief valve should always be diverted just above the floor for safety.
 The piping installation appears to be in adequate condition.
 No indication of leakage was observed.

 KITCHEN

 The walls and ceiling are in adequate condition.
-One of the ceiling tiles has been replaced most likely due to water damage from the bathroom above this area.
-The floor surface has an overall serviceable appearance but some of the tiles are cracked.
+The floor surface has an overall serviceable appearance.
 The cabinets and counter tops look basically functional.
 The faucet, sink and drain line appear to be in generally leak free condition.

 DISHWASHER

-The oven and burners were functional.
+The oven and other burners were functional.
 The other major appliances operated, and appeared to be functional.

 Only the built-in appliances are regularly evaluated as part of an All Pro inspection.
 This does not include the refrigerator.
 Based on these limitations, All Pro cannot provide any warranties beyond those issued by the manufacturer and cannot predict the useful life of the appliances.
 It is recommended that you obtain the manufacturer's informational booklets and warranties, if available.